UW-COSMOS/cosmos-visualizer/README.md

 A space-efficient production build can be obtained using `npm run-script build` and copied to the webserver (assumed right now to be at the sub-directory `image-tagger/`) on the server.

+This entire build process can be automated by building the `Dockerfile` in the main repository.
+Running with the environment variable `DEBUG=1` will build the UI with watch mode enabled.